egiden/django-contact-us-tools/docs/source/base_message_model.rst

     :type text_file: str or None
     :param html_file: Directory of the html version of the automatic-reply email template.
     :type html_file: str or None

-.. :py:function:: send_message(sender, recipient, message_body, [priority=1])

-   Send a message to a recipient

-   :param str sender: The person sending the message
-   :param str recipient: The recipient of the message
-   :param str message_body: The body of the message
-   :param priority: The priority of the message, can be a number 1-5
-   :type priority: int or None
-   :return: the message id
-   :rtype: int
-   :raises ValueError: if the message_body exceeds 160 characters
-   :raises TypeError: if the message_body is not a basestring